* Required Field

 In general, workers’ compensation claims are straightforward in Arizona.
 This is a no-fault insurance system, which means individuals can recover compensation regardless of who caused the injury and without having to prove the fault of any other party.
 However, if a person has waited some time to file their claim and is no longer employed by the employer, it is very likely that the employer or the insurance carrier will push back from having to pay compensation.

-It is important to have a skilled workplace injury lawyer by your side if you anticipate any problems when filing your workers’ compensation claim.
+It is important to have a skilled Phoenix work injury lawyer by your side if you anticipate any problems when filing your workers’ compensation claim.
 An attorney should review your case and help you determine the best steps moving forward.
 This will include fully investigating the incident and ensuring that you are evaluated by trusted medical professionals who can back up your claim about when the workplace injury or illness occurred.

 When you have an attorney, you will have someone who can go through every step of the process by your side, including filing the initial claim and handling any necessary administrative hearings.